rl-lang/rl-lang/README.md

 ### Tree-sitter

 A Tree-sitter grammar is available at [MohamedGonem/tree-sitter-rl](https://github.com/MohamedGonem/tree-sitter-rl) for editors that support it (Neovim, Helix, Zed, etc.).

-Highlight queries are also bundled in this repo at `highlight/highlights.scm`.

 ## Benchmarks